 My Favorite Little Kitchen Tool for Freshly Ground Nutmeg

-This little gadget is a nutmeg grinder.
-It's small, cute, and works perfectly for grinding nutmeg, cinnamon sticks, and any other small nut.
+This little gadget is a nutmeg grater.
+It's small, cute, and works perfectly for grating nutmeg, cinnamon sticks, and any other small nut.
 There is even a cute little storage bin on top for your nutmeg seed.

 More Cocktail Recipes to Try